carolcal/42_minitalk/README.md

 Signals are asynchronous, which means they can interrupt the normal flow of a program.
 For example, the server process will be paused until a signal is received, at which point it processes the signal and continues.
 This project uses signals for both communication and synchronization between the client and server.

 ### Why Use Signals?
-It allows a more efficient and lightweight communication between the server and the client.
+It allows more efficient and lightweight communication between the server and the client.
 Instead of relying on more complex methods like sockets or files, signals provide a simple mechanism to convey information.
 This is particularly suitable for small projects and exercises to understand low-level process management in UNIX systems.

 ## `signal` library
 To manage UNIX signals, the project utilizes the signal library.
 Here’s a breakdown of the key components used: